Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 You can use any online service without running the risk of your ISP throttling your connection.

-But is their VPN service worth it?
+But is their VPN service worth it in 2025?
 Let’s find out in our in-depth review.

 Avira PhantomVPN Overview